Stickano/mvcPhp/README.md

 ```

 ##### `views/index.php` <a name="v-index"></a>
 This is the view for the client.
 This specific document is the default landing page of your website.
-It is empty and you place your HTML in this document, and other view documents.
+It is empty and you place your sites cotent (text, html elements etc) in this document and other view documents.

 ##### `index.php` <a name="index"></a>
 This is your typical HTML document (html, head, body).
 It;

 * reads the headers from the `resources/meta.php` document,
 * checks and displays any errors set in the singleton,
-* fetches and load the view document
+* fetches and load the view document,
+* loads the `extra.js` documents
 * and checks if there's a javascript document associated with the view.

+##### `robots.txt` <a name="robots"></a>
+An empty robots.txt document with the most common search engine crawlers.